Bucharest

 Palace of Parliament

-Palace of Parliament – is the largest administrative building in the world after the Pentagon, and was built according to brutalist socialist architecture.
+Palace of Parliament is the largest administrative building in the world after the Pentagon and was built following the architectural style of socialist realism.
+Its construction began in 1984 and was completed in 1997 (although there are still areas under construction).

 The Romanian Athenaeum